Data Visualization Examples: Good, Bad and Misleading

 “The Effectiveness of Data Visualization can be gauged by its Simplicity, Relevancy, and its Ability to Hold the User’s Hand during their Data Discovery Journey” - Jagat Saikia

 This is where Data Visualizations come to our rescue.
 In the words of Charles Miglietti, co-founder of Toucan Toco,“Data Visualization is the Art of Depicting Data in a Fun and Creative Way, Beyond the Possibilities of Excel Tables.
 In a Way, it’s like Setting Figures to Music”

 Its usage is not restricted to the business sphere alone and is widely used for public health visualizations, for depicting political and pop cultural trends and so on.
-It is evident that Data Visualization Examples can be drawn from all kinds of societal pockets.
+It is evident that Interactive Data Visualization Examples can be drawn from all kinds of societal pockets.

 In this blog, we shall look at some of the Best Data Visualization Examples.
 These Data Visualization Examples are sought to be drawn from diverse sectors of society and are not solely related to the business sphere.
 A

 What is Data Visualization?

 It helps in presenting complex information in a logical, simple, comprehensible and interactive form.
-Thus, Data Visualization is also a form of organizing data in compelling and digestible forms.
+Thus, Interactive Visualization is also a form of organizing data in compelling and digestible forms.

-There are numerous tools available in the market which can facilitate the process of Data Visualization.
+There are numerous tools available in the market which can help vizualize data in a simple way.
 Tableau and Power BI happens to be two of the foremost BI Reporting Tool of choice.